pspencer53/IR-Tachometer/README.md

 Essentially, the program sets up an interrupt to trip every time there is a pulse on the sensor, and measures the time since the last pules.
 The RPM is calculated using the width of the pulse.
 A 1 Second pulse as an example would be 60 RPM.
 10mSec would be 6000 RPM.

-I also implemented a "No Pulses detected" and "Too Close" based on teh sensor beign either always on or always off.
+I also implemented a "No Pulses detected" and "Too Close" based on the sensor being either always on or always off.

-The correct operation is when teh LED on teh sensor is flickering.
+The correct operation is when the LED on the sensor is flickering.

 ## Help